-As an example we use in this guide the user name minion with password minion.
-Change the credentials accordingly.
+This guide uses the user name minion with password minion as an example.
+Change your credentials accordingly.

-Create a user minion in the OpenNMS Horizon web user interface
+Create a minion user in the OpenNMS Horizon web UI:

-- 1. Login the web user interface with a user which has administrative permissions - 2.
-Go in the main navigation to "Login Name $\rightarrow$ Configure OpenNMS $\rightarrow$ Configure Users, Groups and On-Call Roles $\rightarrow$ Configure Users" - 3.
-Add a new user with login name minion and password minion and click Ok - 4.
-Assign the security role ROLE\MINION, optional fill in a comment for what location and purpose the user is used for and click Finish - 5.
-The minion user should now be listed in the User List
+- 1. Log in to the web UI as an administrative user. - 2.
+Click on the gears icon and choose Configure Users, Groups and On-Call Roles → Configure Users. - 3.
+Add a new user with login name minion and password minion and click OK. - 4.
+In the Security Roles area, assign the ROLE_MINION security role. - a.
+Optional: fill in a comment for the Minion user's location and purpose. - 5.
+Click Finish.

+The minion user should now be listed in the user List.

-Configure ActiveMQ to allow communication on public network interface
+Configure ActiveMQ to allow communication on public network interface: